projectestac/wordpress-add-to-any/README.txt

 } ?>`

-= How can I add a custom standalone share button? = You can create a plugin or customize the following example PHP code to add to your theme's function.php file:
+= How can I add a custom standalone share button? = You can create a plugin or customize the following example PHP code to add to your theme's functions.php file:

 `function addtoany_add_services( $services ) {
 	$services['example_share_service'] = array(